robinch93/RestaurantManager/README.md

 # RestaurantManager
 This app is one module of a Food Delivery Project.
-This app recieves the notification from Customer Notify app, with the details of food items ordered by customer.
+This module of the app recieves the notification from Customer Notify app, with the details of food items ordered by customer.